Mount Deception (Alaska)

 Mount Deception is a 11539 ft mountain in the Alaska Range, in Denali National Park and Preserve.
 Mount Deception lies 16 mi east-southeast of Denali, overlooking Brooks Glacier.
 The glacier-covered mountain was named by a U.S. Army crash investigation party on November 13, 1944, who were the first to ascend the mountain while investigating an airplane crash that happened in September 1944.

 1944 plane crash

-On September 18, 1944, a US Army C-47 which took off from Elmendorf Air Force Base in Anchorage, Alaska, en route to Ladd Army Airfield in Fairbanks, Alaska.
-For reasons unknown the plane traveled off course crashing into the then unnamed peak killing all 15 passengers and 4 crew members.
+On September 18, 1944, a US Army Air Forces Douglas C-47 Skytrain which took off from Elmendorf Air Force Base in Anchorage, Alaska, en route to Ladd Army Airfield in Fairbanks, Alaska.
+For reasons unknown the plane traveled off course crashing into the then unnamed peak killing all 16 passengers and all 3 crew members.
 A 44-man rescue expedition reached the crash site in early November but a recent ten-foot snowfall exasperated efforts to find any remains.